 3. As you can see, the needed volume(s) is (are) selected by default.
 Now, you need to select the target location and edit task name as you wish.
 You can back up to local disk, external storage, NAS, network share, etc.

-4. Click “Schedule” beneath and select “Weekly” in the General tab.
-Then specify the day and time to back up.
+4. Click “Schedule Backup” beneath and turn on “Enable Schedule Backup” in the pop-up window.
+Then select “Weekly” and specify the day and time to back up.
 Click "OK".

 You can set password to encrypt the backups in “Options”.

 To create multiple schedules on Server 2012, repeat above steps.

 This method applies to Windows Server 2016/2019/2022 backup schedule weekly as well.